Manisha-Rana12/FlipkartAutomationFramework/README.md

    - Enter valid credentials.
    - Click on the login button.
    - Verify that the user is redirected to the dashboard.

+     **Status:** PASS
+   - Test Case 2: Verify Product Search and Price Sorting Functionality
+     <br><br>
+    **Description:** To verify search functionality by entering product details and sorting the price from Low to High and verify the first product price is minimum.

+     **Steps:**
+     - open the application
+     - search for a product
+     - Select the option to sort by price from low to high
+     - Verify that the first product's price is the minimum among all displayed prices

+     **Status:** PASS
   ## Project structure:
   - page object
   - stepDefinition